RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 Then `import * as rclnodejs from 'rclnodejs'` works the same as the JavaScript example at the top of this README.

-## rosocket — Browser ↔ ROS 2 bridge
+## rosocket — ROS 2 gateway for the browser

 A tiny WebSocket gateway to ROS 2, built into `rclnodejs`.
 Exposes ROS 2 topics and services as plain WebSocket URLs — a lightweight alternative to the rosbridge + roslibjs stack.
 Browsers use only built-in `WebSocket` + `JSON`; no JavaScript library required.